Accession of Sri Lanka to ASEAN: Malaysian invitation

 During this time period, Ceylon actually managed to send two ministers to apply for membership in the regional organization on August 6, just two days before the signing, waiting in an adjacent room to the signing itself.
 However, Thanat Khoman, then Minister of Foreign Affairs of Thailand, stated that it was Singapore's former Foreign Minister, S. Rajaratnam, who denounced and shut down Ceylon's inclusion to ASEAN at the Bang Saen Beach meeting where the first meeting was held.
 Rajaratnam himself is of Jaffna Tamil-Sri Lankan decent.
 Sompong Sucharitkul, an aide of Thailand's then foreign minister Thanat Khoman, conveys Rajaratnam's stance on ASEAN membership for Sri Lanka in 1967:"I remember one was an economics minister.
 He waited there anxiously for a signal to join the discussion; but it never came.
 It was Rajaratnam of Singapore who opposed the inclusion of Sri Lanka.
 He argued the country's domestic situation was unstable and there would be trouble.
 Not good for a new organisation."In his memoir, former president of Singapore, S. R. Nathan, noted Malaysia's high eagerness to include Ceylon as a member.
 A significant participant in the Singapore delegation led by S. Rajaratnam, the Minister for Foreign Affairs, tasked with finalizing ASEAN's objectives and aspirations, was taken aback at Malaysia's suggestion.
 Both political figures cites Rajaratnam's reservations about Ceylon's domestic stability, which he believed could negatively impact the newly established organization.
+Indonesia, the Philippines, and Thailand did not press the matter and showed little interest in challenging the issue.
+According to Canagaratnam Gunasingham, however, those countries were nonetheless sympathetic to Ceylon's admission to ASEAN, particularly Thanat Khoman, who, after discussing the matter with him, appeared receptive to the idea.

 The Singaporean thinktank, ISEAS Institute, added the fact that Singapore's delegation was among the senior officials chosen to decide on the matter by the chairman of the ASEAN Standing Committee led to Ceylon's membership bid getting sidelined during the signing of the Bangkok Declaration.
 To observations made by American diplomats, it seemed that the founding members did not deem Ceylon "deserving of the privilege of being a charter member."
 Consequently, action on Ceylon's application had been delayed.
-To Thanat Khoman, he believes that Sri Lanka and all 10 Southeast Asian countries would innevitably join ASEAN.
+Even so, neither S. Rajaratnam nor the other founding members of ASEAN barred Ceylon from joining.
+To Sompong Sucharitkul, he believes that the country would inevitably join ASEAN one day.